Sawdust and Tinsel: Reception

-It has a 100% approval rating from 9 reviews listed at Rotten Tomatoes, with an average rating of 8/10.
+It has a 92% approval rating from 12 reviews listed at Rotten Tomatoes.
 The film ranked 6th on Cahiers du Cinéma's Top 10 Films of the Year List in 1957.
 In 2012 it was voted one of the 25 best Swedish films of all time.
 The film was shown as part of an Ingmar Bergman Retrospective at the 61st Berlin International Film Festival in 2011.

+On its release in 1953, the film was largely panned by Swedish critics and audiences who found the film "coarse and sweaty."
+Though the run was fairly successful in Stockholm despite the poor reviews, in the provinces of the country, it was largely ignored.
+It did receive some notoriety outside Sweden and played in a number of important festivals to good reviews.